yemixnuga/woocommerce-quickteller/README.md

 1. The PHP code is licensed under the GPL license as is WordPress itself. http://wordpress.org/about/gpl/

-2. The plugin itself is licensed according to the license purchased.
+2. The Plugin itself is licensed according to the license purchased.